mailchimp/mc-woocommerce/README.txt

 WordPress.com compatibility is limited to Business tier users only.

+At this time, the synchronization of product categories from WooCommerce to MailChimp is not supported.

 === Installation ===
 ###Before You Start
 Here are some things to know before you begin this process.